cognitedata/reveal/README.md

 # Cognite Node Visualizer

-This is a monorepo for all subsurface visualization features in cognite.
+This is a monorepo for a generic visualization of a tree of data (called nodes).
 Please find the links below to eachof the packages available in this repo.

 | Project               |            Package             |                                                                                              Readme |
 | --------------------- | :----------------------------: | --------------------------------------------------------------------------------------------------: |